 By educating students in ways that build on nursing’s legacy of health promotion and disease prevention, nurse educators can prepare them to partner with underserved communities in order to offer low cost, prevention-based services that meet local needs.
 We use preliminary data from the Jordan and Harris Community Health Center in Newark, NJ to demonstrate how nurses can serve as role models in microsystem healthcare that follows the Institute of Medicine’s recommendations for healthcare reform.

-In an effort to explore effective time-management strategies for Family Practice physicians, our research group explored the common challenges of hundreds of family medicine practices over the last 15 years, and in our most recent review of 60 practices we found that most do not schedule meetings on a consistent and that, when they do, it's rare for team members to have input and discussions that involve the entire practice.
-To help overcome this gap in practice, we developed what we call the reflective adaptive process, or RAP.
+In an effort to explore effective time-management strategies for Family Practice physicians, our research group explored the common challenges of hundreds of family medicine practices over the last 15 years.
+After reviewing 60 practices, we found that most do not schedule meetings on a consistent basis, and when they do, it's rare for team members to engage in discussions that involve the entire practice.
+To help overcome this gap in practice, our research team developed what we call the reflective adaptive process, or RAP.
 Read more about the RAP approach here.

 The Joint Ph.D.
 Program in Urban Systems Health Track utilizes the National Center for Faculty Development & Diversity’s approach to scholarship training to structure its graduate student mentorship program.
 All Urban Health graduate students are offered NCFDD memberships upon enrollment, and in the Spring of 2014, I will conduct a series of conference calls to guide interested graduate students in the use of NCFDD resources.